Leprechaun Trap Engineering

 Designing the Trap

 There are so many different options to consider when planning the trap.
 Using an engineering planning process will help children to create the idea in their heads and write it on paper.
-The four stages for early childhood are to plan, ask, imagine, plan, create and test.
-Here are the materials we used to create out trap should you want to replicate an idea for your students.
+The four stages for early childhood are to ask, imagine, plan, create and test.
+Here are the materials we used to create our trap, should you want to replicate the idea for your students.

 Materials List:

-• Green play dough (we made ours from scratch – CLICK HERE for recipe)
+- Green play dough (we made ours from scratch)

 Designing Assistance